 If you want a long lasting and delicious preparation that warms your wintery cockles then this could be the one for you.
 I go to town a bit on my elixir, making it with a combination of port and brandy, local raw honey and warming spices.
 When i was at university I was introduced by a friend to the winning combination of port and brandy as the ultimate cure for colds and flus.
 Nowadays I tend to turn to herbs first but I still respect these warming alcohols for driving out the cold and the ache.
 That’s why I combine them with the elderberries and the warming spices from another of my favourite beverages, Chai.
 For me, this blend is the ultimate winter warming wonder recipe.
 Take a tablespoon in a small glass of warm water each evening as a preventative or take half a teaspoon every couple of hours at the first sign of infection.

-To make it fill a jar with freshly picked elderberries and add one cinnamon stick, broken into pieces, 8 thin slices of fresh ginger and then 12 cloves, 12 black peppercorns and 20 cardamom pods lightly crushed in a mortar and pestle.
+To make it mostly fill a jar with freshly picked elderberries.
+Give them a wash and quick dry on some kitchen towel first as the natural yeasts present on the berries can cause this to ferment and ooze out of the jar if you aren’t careful.
+Add one cinnamon stick, broken into pieces, 8 thin slices of fresh ginger and then 12 cloves, 12 black peppercorns and 20 cardamom pods lightly crushed in a mortar and pestle.
 Add brandy until 1/3 jar is filled with liquid, then add 1/3 port and top the final third up with honey.
 Stir everything thoroughly with a bamboo chopstick or glass stirring rod.
 Lid, label and store out of direct sunlight, somewhere cool and dry for a month to six weeks before straining and rebottling.
 I like to hold the jar between my hands every few days and add some energy healing to the mix.

 This can be made very simply by filling a jar with elderberries and covering with vodka, lidding, then allowing to sit for a month stirring occasionally, before straining and re-bottling.
 This will last at least the year and has the advantage of being easily added to blends of other herbs.